smallbigcake/CybersecurityStudy/CISSP/domain/1-security-and-risk-management.md

 The Federal Privacy Act is a U.S. law that was enacted in 1974.
 The Privacy Act establishes and governs practices related to the collection, maintenance, use, and dissemination of PII by U.S. government agencies.
 The purpose of the Privacy Act is to balance the government’s need to maintain information about citizens and permanent residents with the rights of those individuals to keep their personal information private.

+#### Communications Assistance for Law Enforcement Act (CALEA) of 1994
+The Communications Assistance for Law Enforcement Act (CALEA) of 1994 amended the Electronic Communications Privacy Act of 1986.
+CALEA requires all communications carriers to make wiretaps possible for law enforcement with an appropriate court order, regardless of the technology in use.

 #### U.S. Health Insurance Portability and Accountability Act (HIPAA) of 1996